Is Sunscreen Helpful or Harmful?

 What should people do to protect their skin?

-I always recommend that patients use a sunscreen that is broad-spectrum, meaning it protects against UVA and UVB rays, is water-resistant, and is SPF 30 or higher.
+I always recommend that patients use a sunscreen that is broad-spectrum, meaning it protects against UVA and UVB rays; is water-resistant; and is SPF 30 or higher.
 I encourage people to reapply every two hours, especially if you are sweating, swimming, or rubbing off sunscreen.
 I advise my patients to pick a sunscreen that they are going to use every day.
 So if you like the way a cream feels, use a cream.
-If you think you are more likely to use a gel or a stick or spray, use that.
+If you think you are more likely to use a gel or a stick, use that.

-I do not think so.
 We have been using these sunscreens for many, many years safely.
 The FDA is gathering more data, and I think that is helpful.
 Personally, I would use both the physical and chemical sunscreens.
 But if anyone is concerned, they can use the physical sunscreens instead.
 While concentrations of benzene in sunscreen are being investigated, patients should avoid using the specific sunscreens that were recalled.

 Learn more about how you can protect your skin this summer and test your skin cancer IQ.